myacksmith/yaget/README.md

 ```

 Place this file in either:
-- The root directory (affects all deployments)
+- The top-level YAGET directory (affects all deployments)
 - The deployment directory (affects all services in that deployment)
 - The service directory (affects only that specific service)